Is Ocugen Inc. (OCGN) a good stock to buy now?

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a -12.86% loss in the last 1 month and extending the period to 3 months gives it a 3136.19%, and is 17.76% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 15.88% over the week and 18.79% over the month.
+The stock witnessed a -12.29% loss in the last 1 month and extending the period to 3 months gives it a 2873.33%, and is -10.80% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 11.80% over the week and 18.92% over the month.

 Ocugen Inc. (OCGN) Analyst Forecasts